sendyhalim/blog/content/posts/team/engineering-lead-achieving-team-goals.md

 ###### Plan ahead
-Your team have goals, what's next? <b>*Planning*</b>, to refer to British Army's 7Ps `Proper Planning and Preparation Prevents Piss Poor Performance`.
+Your team have goals, what's next? <b>*Planning*</b>, referring to British Army's *7Ps* `Proper Planning and Preparation Prevents Piss Poor Performance`.
 Several tips in planning:
 * Make sure the PIC understand the details of the plan by planning together, you make the team owns the plan by planning together instead of by yourself.
 * Write the plan in a sharable-docs (we use google docs).

-Remember to open the opportunity for team members (brave souls) to let them lead the planning and guide if needed, everyone should be able to plan ahead, it's a general skill that will be useful in general.
+Remember to open the opportunity for team members (brave souls) to let them lead the planning and guide if needed, everyone should be able to plan ahead, it's a general skill that will be useful in life.

 ###### Communicate the plan & gather feedback